 Laboratory jargon and neologisms, unnecessarily long phrases, and phrases with homogeneous members should not be used as keywords.
 It is better to use keywords frequently found in other publications on the subject.

 - Abstract in Russian and English

-- Acknowledgement (if considered necessary)The author(s) is(are) grateful to their colleagues for their help and to the backers for their financial support for the research (grant projects must also be indicated).
+- Acknowledgement (if necessary)The author(s) is(are) grateful to their colleagues for their help and to the backers for their financial support for the research (grant projects must also be indicated).
 It is appropriate to mention all sources of research funding, including direct and indirect financial and technical support (for example, the provision of equipment/materials).
 The consent of individuals to mention their names in acknowledgment is mandatory.
 The "Acknowledgement " section should contain no more than 100 words.

 - References in Russian and English

-- presence of references to unpublished works;
+- the presence of references to unpublished works;

-- presence of references to sources where the incomplete text of the article or monograph is presented;
+- the presence of references to sources where the incomplete text of the article or monograph is presented;

-- excessive self-citation;
+- the excessive self-citation;

-- presence of references to non-scientific sources.
+- the presence of references to non-scientific sources.